Colter Christensen, B.S.

 Outdoor Experiential Education Manager

-- Masters of Science (M.S.) in Experiential Education from University of Utah
+- Bachelor of Science in Parks and Recreation & Tourism, University of Utah

 - Certified Wilderness First Responder